nompiloMalinga/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type d | wc -l - script that counts the number of directories and sub-directories in the current directory.

-ls -lt | head -11 | tail -10 -  script that displays the 10 newest files in the current directory:
+ls -lt | head -11 | tail -10 -  script that displays the 10 newest files in the current directory: sort | uniq -u -script that takes a list of words as input and prints only words that appear exactly once.